INVESTMENT GUIDE

 1. Brazilian Mortgage: National banks (Caixa, Banco do Brasil, Bradesco) offer mortgages up to 80% LTV for completed properties.
 Rates: 9-11% annually + IPCA inflation (total ~14-16%/year).
 Non-residents can qualify with 30-40% down payment.

-3. Cash Payment: If you've saved or liquidated other investments, paying cash avoids interest costs and often qualifies for 3-5% discount from the developer.
+3. Cash Payment: If you've saved or liquidated other investments, paying cash avoids financing costs and may create room to negotiate the final balance.

 Total Payment Timeline Visualization